viperconsole/viperconsole.github.io/index.md

 The viper screen size is 384x224 pixels.
 You can get those values with `gfx.SCREEN_WIDTH` and `gfx.SCREEN_HEIGHT`.
 The graphics engine can display on screen any number of transparent layers.
 Viper doesn't use alpha blending, but a transparent key color that can be changed with `gfx.set_transparent_color(r,g,b)` (default is pure black).

-All colors are expressed with float component between 0.0 and 1.0.
+All colors are expressed with integer component between 0 and 255.
 All coordinates are floats but for a pixel perfect result, you should truncate them to integers.
 But smooth movement can be achieved using float coordinates.

 Each layer can be resized with `gfx.set_layer_size(id, w, h)` and moved with `gfx.set_layer_offset(id,x,y)`.
 You can hide and show layers with `gfx.show_layer(id)` and `gfx.hide_layer(id)`.
 By default, only one layer (layer 0) is displayed.